411 NW Flanders St.

 Minoru Yasui: From Roots to Results is a five-lesson curriculum that introduces students to experiences of Japanese Americans in Oregon during World War II and to the work of Minoru Yasui, the Oregon attorney who challenged the curfew placed on that community in 1942.

 The curriculum includes lessons aligned to Common Core Standards and primary source material to support those lessons.
-The curriculum was funded by the Multnomah Bar Foundation with support from the Oregon Nikkei Endowment and the Minoru Yasui Tribute Project.
-Contact Oregon Nikkei Endowment if you are interested in receiving a copy of this curriculum.
+The curriculum was funded by the Multnomah Bar Foundation with support from the Japanese American Museum of Oregon (formerly Oregon Nikkei Endowment) and the Minoru Yasui Tribute Project.
+Contact Japanese American Museum of Oregon if you are interested in receiving a copy of this curriculum.

 Pricing & Scheduling